Vortex lattice states of bilayer electron-hole fluids in quantizing magnetic fields

-Fluctuations depend on the density of excitons and on the ratio of interactions to Josephson coupling $U/J$.
-To estimate the hopping parameter $J$ we assume that the phase stiffness of the vortex lattice state is similar to that of the neutral exciton insulator at $\nu_c=0$, when it is also approximated by a lattice model.
-(In the neutral case the gauge field modulation induced by the vortices is absent.)
-By comparing the lattice-model non-interacting-boson inverse effective mass with the mean-field-theory stiffness of the electron-hole pair condensate\cite{SM}, we find that $J \sim 10^{-2} |\nu_c| {\rm Ry}$ for $B=0.1B_0$ and $d=a_B$.

-As illustrated in Fig.~\ref{fig:latticeschematic} and Fig.~\ref{fig:real space}, the mean-field lattice state has a pattern of phase variation that is induced by the vortex lattice.
-The emergent gauge fields are needed to make the lattice model mean-field ground state mimic the continuum HF results, {\it i.e.}, to induce differences in exciton phases between nearest sites corresponding to an array of vortices and antivortices.
-In the three directions that we plot as golden arrows in Fig.~\ref{fig:latticeschematic}, $A_{ij} = \frac{2\pi}{3}$, and in opposite directions, $A_{ij} = -\frac{2\pi}{3}$.
-The origin of the gauge field is that the local loop currents of excitons around the vortices induce effective magnetic fluxes inside these triangles.
-In this picture, the vortices are responsible for the flux $+1$ in the green triangles and the antivortices for flux $-1$ in the orange triangles, as indicated in Fig.~\ref{fig:latticeschematic}.
-The effect of these gauge fields on the single-particle exciton bands is to shift the band rigidly in momentum space so that the excitons condense at momenta $K$ or $K^\prime=-K$ (the two inequivalent corners of the Brillion zone), where the exciton energy is minimized, depending on the sign of $\nu_c$.
+As illustrated in Fig.~\ref{fig:latticeschematic} and Fig.~\ref{fig:real space}, the mean-field state has a pattern of phase variation that is induced by the vortices, making it different from the normal Bose-Hubbard model.
+The emergent gauge field $A_{ij}$ is introduced so that the lattice-model superfluid state mimics the continuum HF results, {\it i.e.}, to induce the differences in exciton consensate phases between nearest-neighbor sites induced by the vortices and antivortices.
+In the three directions that we plot as gold arrows in Fig.~\ref{fig:latticeschematic}, $A_{ij} = 2\pi/3$, and in the opposite directions, $A_{ij} = -2\pi/3$.
+The origin of the gauge field is that the currents around the vortices induce effective fluxes - $+1$ in the green triangles associated with vortices and $-1$ in the orange triangles associated with antivortices, as illustrated in Fig.~\ref{fig:latticeschematic}.
+The gauge fields simply shift the single-exciton bands rigidly in momentum space so that the excitons condense at $K$ or $K^\prime=-K$ (the two inequivalent corners of the Brillion zone), depending on the sign of $\nu_c$.
+The phase diagram associated with Eq.~\ref{eq:latticemodel} is therefore identical to that of the normal Bose-Hubbard \cite{fisher1989boson} model.